What’s the cost of insurance for an old house?

-Sometimes the age of your home will make a difference to the cost of insurance.
-Find out why age matters with our guide to insuring older houses.
+They say age is just a number, but where houses are concerned, it can really make a difference – especially to the cost of insurance.
+Find out why age matters with our guide to old house insurance.

-Sometimes the age of your home will make a difference to the cost of insurance.
-Find out why age matters with our guide to insuring older houses.
+They say age is just a number, but where houses are concerned, it can really make a difference – especially to the cost of insurance.
+Find out why age matters with our guide to old house insurance.

 Rachel Lacey